crazyscot/qcp/README.md

 🚧 If you're thinking of contributing code, please read [CONTRIBUTING.md].

-#### Help wanted: MacOS/BSD
+#### Help wanted: MacOS/BSD/Windows

-I'd particularly welcome performance reports from MacOS/BSD users as those are not platforms I use regularly.
+I'd particularly welcome performance reports here, as they are not platforms I use regularly.

 ### 📑 Version number and compatibility